leeper/prediction/README.md

-A major downside of the `predict()` methods for common modelling classes is that the result is not typesafe.
+A major downside of the `predict()` methods for common modelling classes is that the result is not type-safe.
 Consider the following simple example:

 ```r